Mormon Tavern, California

-Mormon Tavern is a former stage stop in El Dorado County, California.
+Mormon Tavern is a former hotel, saloon and stage stop in El Dorado County, California.
 It was located on the emigrant road 0.5 mi west of Clarksville.

-The place was founded in 1849.
+The place was founded in 1848 or 49 by a mormon named Morgan.
 It served as a stop on the Pony Express from 1860 to 1861.
 There is no certain account of how the place got its name, which is quite incongruous: Mormons (Latter Day Saints) typically don't drink alcohol (as would be served in a tavern).

 The site is now registered as California Historical Landmark #699.